Greenhouse gas emissions projections

 Climate change is caused by the increase in concentrations of greenhouse gases (GHGs) which trap heat in the Earth's atmosphere.
 These increases are primarily due to GHG emissions from human activities.

 Canada's actions to address climate change at home and abroad are guided by the 2015 Paris Agreement goal of holding the increase in the global average temperature to well below 2 degrees Celsius above pre-industrial levels, and pursuing efforts to limit the global temperature increase to 1.5 degrees Celsius.
-In 2021, Canada announced an enhanced target committing Canada to cut its GHG emissions by 40% to 45% below 2005 levels by 2030.
-Previously, Canada had committed to reducing its GHG emissions by 30% below 2005 levels by 2030.
+In 2021, Canada announced a commitment to cut its GHG emissions by 40% to 45% below 2005 levels by 2030.
+In the 2030 Emissions Reductions Plan, released in March 2022, Canada announced an interim objective to reduce GHG emissions by 20% below 2005 levels by 2026.
+In December 2024, Canada presented a 2035 GHG emission reduction target of 45% to 50% below 2005 levels.

 To estimate future GHG emissions, Canada develops GHG projections on an annual basis, using the most up-to-date assumptions of the key drivers that influence Canada's emissions.
-The indicator uses the latest GHG emissions projections to present the forecast progress toward Canada's 2030 target.
+This indicator uses the latest GHG emissions projections to present the forecasted progress toward Canada's 2030 and 2035 targets.

 Projections

-- the "with measures" scenario includes all policies and measures funded, legislated and implemented by federal, provincial and territorial governments up to November 2022 and contributions from the land use, land use change and forestry (LULUCF) sector
+• the "With measures" scenario which includes all policies and measures funded, legislated, and implemented by federal, provincial, and territorial governments up to August 2024 and contributions from the Land Use, Land-Use Change and Forestry (LULUCF) sector

-- the "with additional measures" scenario adds in policies and measures that are under development but have not yet been fully implemented, including contributions from nature-based-climate solutions (NBCS) and agriculture measures and credits purchased under the Western Climate Initiative (WCI)Footnote 1
+• the "With additional measures" scenario which adds in policies and measures that are under development but have not yet been fully implemented, including contributions from nature-based-climate solutions (NBCS), agriculture measures and credits purchased under the Western Climate Initiative (WCI)Footnote 1

 Key results